Skin to Skin After Birth: The Benefits and How to Make It Happen

 • Bonding.

 Skin to skin offers a slow, comfortable introduction to each other.
 So avoid trying to force your baby to the breast but let your baby explore in their own time.
 Notice how they start to wake up, how they respond to your voice.
 How they nuzzle and move their head.
 While you can soak up all of your baby’s smells and sounds.
+No hat required, just deeply breathe in their wonderful, sweet smell.

 Checks, measurements and weights that require mum and baby to be separated can wait.
+Ensure that you have put this onto your birth plan.

 Previous